vedicastrology123/vedicastrology.github.io/vedic-astrology/nakshatras.md

+---
+layout: page
-## Nakshatras
+title: Nakshatras
+sidebar_link: true
+---

-What are the names of the 27 Nakshatras or star constellations?
+What are the names of the 27 Nakshatras or Star Constellations?

 The names of the 27 Nakshatras and it lords are:
 Ketu, Shukra, Surya, Chandra, Kuja, Rahu, Guru, Shani and Budha rules the first below set